How Often Should Grease Traps Be Cleaned For Your Cafe Or Restaurant? 🛢️

-A regular clean will see the oils, fats etc be sucked out and the trap will function normally.
+A regular clean will see the oils, fats and grease sucked out and the trap functioning normally.

 Waster.com.au provides all waste and recycling services required by small and medium Aussie companies such as grease trap cleaning (liquid waste services), general waste bins or any recycling services.

-To arrange grease trap cleaning for your business – you can simply check pricing etc online and book here:
+To arrange grease trap cleaning for your business, you can simply check pricing online and book here:

 How often should grease traps be cleaned?

-In each metro region of Australia – the local water authority will set a frequency based on a number of factors that we will cover below.
-Depending on where your business is located – you will need to keep records and evidence that the grease interceptor has been pumped out / cleaned in accordance with this schedule.
+In each metro region of Australia, the local water authority will set a frequency based on a number of factors that we will cover below.
+Depending on where your business is located, you will need to keep records and evidence that the grease interceptor has been pumped out or cleaned in accordance with this schedule.

 What factors determine how often should grease traps be cleaned?

-The factors that determine the required schedule include:
+The factors that can determine the required schedule include:

 What size of trap you have installed – grease traps can range in size from really small under sink units of c.60 litres up to 5000 litres or larger.
 Basically – the larger the trap, the longer it will take to get filled up.

-Can I change the frequency if I think it is to often?
+Can I change the frequency if I think it is too often?

 This could save you significant amounts of money.